jdotjdot/blog/content/Hacker School/killing-a-python-wat-forcing-immutable-default-arguments.md

 ###Getting our default arguments

 Next, we'd like to grab the default arguments and variable names from our to-be-decorated function.
-We know already we can get the defaults from `function.func_defaults`, and we can grab the variable names from `funcion.func_code.co_varnames`.
+We know already we can get the defaults from `function.func_defaults`, and we can grab the variable names from `function.func_code.co_varnames`.
+We also will grab the number of arguments for the function from `function.func_code.co_argcount`.

     :::python
     def enforce_defaults(function):
     	varnames = function.func_code.co_varnames
     	defaults = function.func_defaults
+        argcount = function.func_code.co_argcount

         def wrapper(*args, **kwargs):
         	return function(*args, **kwargs)